squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 }
 ```

 The `"Hello"` and `"Goodbye"` strings will be grouped together into one resource, and the `"Hm"` will be put into another.
 Each group is written as a series of 16 length integers (one for each string within the group), and each length is immediately followed by a UTF-16 encoded string of that length (if the length is non-zero).
-So, for example, the first group contains the strings with IDs 0-15, so, for the `.rc` file above, the first group would be compiled as:
+So, for example, the first group contains the strings with IDs 0-15, meaning, for the `.rc` file above, the first group would be compiled as:

 <pre class="hexdump"><code><span class="o1d o-clr3 infotip" title="Length of string ID 0">05 00</span> <span class="bg-clr3 o1s o-clr3">48 00 65 00 6C 00</span>  <span class="o1d o-clr3">..</span><span class="bg-clr3 o1s o-clr3">H.e.l.</span>
 <span class="bg-clr3 o1s o-clr3">6C 00 6F 00</span> <span class="o1d o-clr4 infotip" title="Length of string ID 1">07 00</span> <span class="bg-clr4 o1s o-clr4">47 00</span>  <span class="bg-clr3 o1s o-clr3">l.o.</span><span class="o1d o-clr4">..</span><span class="bg-clr4 o1s o-clr4">G.</span>